The Body Keeps The Score Summary: Understanding Trauma and Healing

 Read inspiring quotes by Bessel Van Der Kolk: 36 Best The Body Keeps The Score Quotes

 The most important thing is to remember that healing from trauma is possible and that you deserve to live a life free of the pain that trauma has caused you.
-After all, we are all created with the capacity to heal.
-When we can overcome the effects of long-term trauma and lead a meaningful life, we can give hope to those who are still suffering.

 I wish you the best!
 Fabian